Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

 ## Paste
 The `paste()` in R is meant for manipulating strings of text.
-You pass it strings as a parameter and it returns one string containing all the strings passed into it.
+You pass it strings as parameters and it returns one string containing all the strings passed into it.
 Let's take a look.

 {% highlight r %}
 greeting <- paste("Hello how are you,", "Bob?")